HL7/fhir-icsr-ae-reporting/input/pagecontent/profile_listing.md

 ### FHIR ICSR Profiles
 This IG specifies two overlapping sets of profiles for formatting an ICSR submission using FHIR resources.
-The first set is for a VAERS report that represents an ICSR R3 report as a Bundle of MessageHeaders pointing to a Composition.
-The other set is for a FAERS report that represents an ICSR R2 report as just a MessageHeader pointing to a Composition.
+The first set is for a Vaccination Adverse Event case report that represents an ICSR R3 report as a Bundle of MessageHeaders pointing to a Composition.
+The other set is for a Transfusion Adverse Event case report that represents an ICSR R2 report as just a MessageHeader pointing to a Composition.
 Lastly, there is a set of common profiles applicable to both domains.

-#### VAERS Profiles
+#### Vaccination Adverse Event Profiles
-* [VAERS Adverse Event](StructureDefinition-vaers-adverseevent.html) - the Adverse Event profile with a binding to Vaccination-related event codes
+* [Vaccination Adverse Event](StructureDefinition-vaccination-adverseevent.html) - the Adverse Event profile with a binding to Vaccination-related event codes
 * [Immunization](StructureDefinition-icsr-immunization.html)

-#### FAERS Profiles
+#### Transfusion Advse Event Profiles
-* [FAERS Adverse Event](StructureDefinition-faers-adverseevent.html) - the Adverse Event profile with a binding to Transfusion-related event codes
+* [Transfusion Adverse Event](StructureDefinition-transfusion-adverseevent.html) - the Adverse Event profile with a binding to Transfusion-related event codes
 * [Transfusion](StructureDefinition-icsr-transfusion.html) - the specific fields needed to represent a transfusion procedure
 * [Blood Product](StructureDefinition-icsr-bloodproduct.html) - information about the blood product that was used in a transfusion